 Matthew Wehmeier ’15

-After studying German language for eight years and traveling to Germany three times, Matthew was awarded a Fulbright English Teaching Assistantship and looks forward to immersing himself in local culture while teaching in a German school.
-An academic year in Germany will give Matthew the change to pursue his interest in German politics, an area that he began to explore during his 2014 study abroad semester in Berlin.
-He plans to engage in community outreach and “the fight against poverty and oppression in all its forms.”
-After his Fulbright year, Matthew plans to pursue a Ph.D. and become a university professor.
+After studying German language for eight years and traveling to Germany three times, Matthew was awarded a Fulbright English Teaching Assistantship and immersed himself in local culture while teaching in a German school.
+While there, he also pursued his interest in German politics and engaged in community outreach and “the fight against poverty and oppression in all its forms.”
+After his Fulbright year, Mr. Wehmeier went on to earn a master’s degree in history at the University of Chicago.

 Read more about Mr. Wehmeier